thescouser89/notes/cpp/2_user_defined_types.md

 C++ augments the built-in types and operations with a set of abstraction mechanisms.
-THey are designed to allow programmers to use their own types.
+They are designed to allow programmers to use their own types.
 These types are called user-defined types.
 They are referred as classes and enumerations.